 Armed elements are visible in all Viz Multiplay clients connected to the same MSE.
-A conflict will arise if two operators want to arm their own private content on the same channel, ready to be played out.
-To resolve this it is possible to select different workspaces for the two operators.
-Armed elements are visible per workspace - if the first operator has activated his own workspace, his armed elements are not visible to the second operator in another workspace.
+A conflict emerges if two operators want to arm their own private content on the same channel, ready to be played out.
+In legacy setups or superchannel videowalls without Arm and Fire configuration, it is possible to work around this by selecting different workspaces for the two operators.
+In this case armed elements are visible per workspace, if the first operator has activated his own workspace, his armed elements are not visible to the second operator in another workspace.